Mars Exploration Rover: Parachute

 The parachute is made of two durable, lightweight fabrics: polyester and nylon.
 A triple bridle made of Kevlar connects the parachute to the backshell.

-The amount of space available on the spacecraft for the parachute is so small that the parachute had to be pressure-packed.
+The amount of space available on the spacecraft for the parachute was so small that the parachute had to be pressure-packed.
 Before launch, a team tightly folded the 48 suspension lines, three bridle lines, and the parachute.
-The parachute team loaded the parachute in a special structure that then applied a heavy weight to the parachute package several times.
+The parachute was loaded in a special structure that then applied a heavy weight to the parachute package several times.
 Before placing the parachute into the backshell, the parachute was heat set to sterilize it.